Talk with a Housing Counselor

 What to Expect When You’re Inspecting

 You will hire inspectors to identify any major maintenance project that could occur once you move into your new home.
 Most home inspectors will look at:

 Your inspector will then provide you with a written report of their inspection.
 If you’re moving into a home with a fire place, you should have your chimney inspected professionally.
 Once the inspection is complete, talk to your real estate agent to see if the home’s condition meets the terms of sale.

-So Close to Being a Home Owner
+Almost a Home Owner

 Before you close, your lender will pull your credit score one last time.
 It is crucial that up until this point you do not make any major purchases or withdraw or deposit any large sums to your bank account.
 Your lender distributes funds covering your home loan amount to the closing agent, or title company.
 Your Home Buyer Grant money, and most other grants, will be sent to the title company handling your closing.